Genre: Speculative Fiction

 Let’s Get A Little Deep:

 Thanks for going a little deep with me!
 I post reviews every other Thursday.
-Did you love The Deep?
-Leave a comment telling me your favorite flashback sequence.
+Did you love The Hanged Man?
+Leave a comment telling me your favorite love-to-hate villain.
 You can also find me on Twitter @gwasserst!
 Special thanks to Yasi (@yasaminnb) for editing my posts.